jaredhanson/kerouac/README.md

 #### Content,  Layouts, and Assets

-A typical static site consists of a content written in Markdown, and layouts which structure the content into an HTML page.
+A typical static site consists of a content written in [Markdown](http://daringfireball.net/projects/markdown/), and layouts which structure the content into an HTML page.

 Kerouac will render all content within a directory:

     site.content('content');

-By default, content is written using [Markdown](http://daringfireball.net/projects/markdown/) and contains a section known as "front matter" surrounded by three dashes (`---`).
-Front matter contains metadata about the content, including which layout should be used when generating a web page.
+Content contains a section known as "front matter" surrounded by three dashes (`---`).
+Front matter specifies metadata about the content, including which layout should be used when generating a web page.

     ---